sumitshetye2/8-Ball-App/specs/adrs/051323-local-first-solution.md

 ## Decision Outcome

-Chosen option: "Electron JS", as it is best suited to our needs and the team's familiarity (details below).
+Chosen option: Electron JS, as it is best suited to our needs and the team's familiarity (details below).

 ### Consequences